Mystery-World3/Image-Smoothing-in-Action-Mean-vs.-Median-vs.-Gaussian/README.md

 ---

-## 📄 Lisensi
+## 📄 License

-Proyek ini dilisensikan di bawah Lisensi MIT.
+This project is licensed under the MIT License.